 Liz has interviewed authors at the Hay, Dartington and Southbank literary festivals, and on platforms in Dubai and Sharjah.
 She has discussed censorship with Margaret Atwood, Kenyan corruption with Michela Wrong, the origins of the First World War with Tim Butcher, and chaired a round-table on liberal interventionism with aid worker Conor Foley, journalist Hala Jaber and writer and activist Zena el Khalil.
 She has also talked fiction with such best-selling novelists as Rachel Billington, Victoria Hislop, Kate Mosse and Peter James.

-On 25 June 2017 at the Hampstead Garden Suburb Literary Festival, Liz will be interviewing Polly Toynbee and David Walker about their latest book Dismembered, which examines the dismantling of the state by the Conservative government.
+In June 2017 at the Hampstead Garden Suburb Literary Festival, Liz interviewed Polly Toynbee and David Walker about their latest book Dismembered, which examines the dismantling of the state by the Conservative government.

-And at the Edinburgh International Book Festival in August 2017 Liz will be interviewing:
+And at the Edinburgh International Book Festival in August 2017 Liz interviewed: